Welcome to Hanson's Hedgehogs Class Page

 I just know that we are going to have a great year together!

 PE: Please ensure that your child has the correct PE kit.
 This is a plain white t-shirt, black shorts and black pumps.
 All items of their PE kit should be clearly labelled with your child's name.
-During the Autumn term, Hedgehog's PE day is Wednesday.
+During the Spring term, Hedgehog's PE day is Friday.
 To minimise the disruption in class, we are asking pupils to continue coming to school wearing their PE kit on this day.
 Your child can wear their school jumper over their white t-shirt and when the colder weather arrives, dark coloured jogging bottoms (navy, black or grey) will be acceptable.
 Children may either wear their school shoes and bring their pumps with them or wear trainers.

 Weekly Spellings: Spellings will be sent home every Monday and children will be tested at the end of the week, on the Friday.
 For now, Seesaw will be used to send spellings home.
 This is to reduce the amount of items that are moving between home and school.
 Children will bring home their usual, yellow spelling book and this is to remain at home.
 Please encourage your child to learn their spellings each week and practise including each of them in a sentence.
 Words should be written three times using the 'Look, Say, Write, Cover, Check' method.
 Children are encouraged to include a variety of sentence openers with a range of appropriate punctuation.
 Your child should share their work with me by taking a photograph of it and then uploading to their Seesaw learning journal.